rtgodwin/rtgodwin.github.io/_docs/prep.md

 - Who is leading the conversation with Volo?
 Hand them the deed.
 - Volo's guide to spirits has been put aside, no longer need the property.
 Not very liquid right now.

-> I assure you the property is worth twice what I owe you (mutters: more if it weren't *coughs* HAUNTED)
+> I assure you the property is worth twice what I owe you (mutters: more if it weren't *coughs* HAUNTED).
+Do you accept?

+> Please, inspect the property tonight if you wish, and those willing, meet me at

 ## Trollskull Manor